mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

 ```

 Next we define the `.data` section.
 This is where C will place all initialized
-global variables, which can be modified so should be placed in `RAM`.
+global variables, which should be placed in `RAM` as it can be modified.

 #### [layout.ld](https://github.com/mdaffin/embedded-examples/blob/master/teensy-3-c/layout.ld#L48-L55)